Permutation twisted cohomology, remixed: An open cover of the Balmer spectrum via endotrivials

-\begin{proof} Since $C$ is effective, we may assume (after possibly shifting $C$) by Corollary \ref{cor:indecendotrivsarefree} that there exists an indecomposable chain complex of free $k\Gamma_G$-modules $C^?$ such that $C\cong C^1$.
+\begin{proof} Since $C$ is effective, we may assume (after possibly shifting $C$) by \Cref{cor:indecendotrivsarefree} that there exists an indecomposable chain complex of free $k\Gamma_G$-modules $C^?$ such that $C\cong C^1$.
 Denote the differentials of $C^?$ by $d_i^?$.
-By Proposition \ref{prop:singletopmodule}, the chain complex of permutation $k[\Weyl{G}{H}]$-modules $C^H$, which by Proposition \ref{prop:brauerquotientidentification} is isomorphic in $\catK(\Weyl{G}{H})$ to $\Psi^H(C)$, contains up to homotopy a unique indecomposable $k[\Weyl{G}{H}]$-module $M$ in top homological degree $h_C(H)$, and $\dim_k\ker(d_{h_C(H)}^H) = 1$.
-It follows by the stabilizers grow condition that in the canonical permutation basis of $C^?$, $M$ corresponds to a unique direct summand in homological degree $h_C(H)$.
+By \Cref{prop:singletopmodule}, the chain complex of permutation $k[\Weyl{G}{H}]$-modules $C^H$, which by \Cref{prop:brauerquotientidentification} is isomorphic in $\catK(\Weyl{G}{H})$ to $\Psi^H(C)$, contains up to homotopy (after removing contractible summands) a unique indecomposable $k[\Weyl{G}{H}]$-module $M$ in top homological degree $h_C(H)$, and $\dim_k\ker(d_{h_C(H)}^H) = 1$.
+By the stabilizers grow condition, in the canonical permutation basis of $C^?$, $M$ corresponds to a unique direct summand in homological degree $h_C(H)$.

-Therefore, we are in the situation of Proposition \ref{prop:extendembedding} after restricting $d_i^?$ to $M$.
-Choosing a nonzero $m \in \ker(d_{h_C(H)}^H)$ (this choice is unique up to scaling), Proposition \ref{prop:extendembedding} asserts the existence of a $m' \in \ker(d_{h_C(H)}^1)$ generating a (unique) $k$-dimension one submodule of $C^1_{h_C(H)}$.
-We have a unique (up to scaling) nonzero homomorphism $\iota^H_C$ of chain complexes as follows.
+Therefore, we are in the situation of \Cref{prop:extendembedding} after restricting $d_i^?$ to $M$.
+Choosing a nonzero $m \in \ker(d_{h_C(H)}^H)$, \Cref{prop:extendembedding} asserts the existence of a $m' \in \ker(d_{h_C(H)}^1)$ generating a uniquely determined $k$-dimension one submodule of $C^1_{h_C(H)}$.
+We have a unique (up to scaling) nonzero homomorphism $\iota^H_C$ of chain complexes as follows: